 Start by beating the cream cheese.
 Then add in all the other ingredients, stirring the eggs in one by one for a perfectly smooth texture.
 Distribute your creamy cheesecake filling evenly on top of your graham cracker crusts.
 Bake until the tops are set!

-Cool your mini cheesecakes at room temperature to start.
+Cool your mini strawberry cheesecake at room temperature to start.
 Then transfer to the fridge to allow them to chill and firm up.

 In the meantime, make your strawberry sauce.
 All you need to do is combine the ingredients in a saucepan.
 Cook until the sauce has thickened, then let it cool.

-When you’re ready to enjoy your delicious desserts, top each cheesecake with a dollop of chilled strawberry sauce.
+When you’re ready to enjoy your delicious desserts, top each mini strawberry cheesecake with a dollop of chilled strawberry sauce.
 It’s as simple as that!

 They should be stored in the refrigerator in an airtight container.
 Enjoy within 5 days!